gorkhadev/gorkha.dev/syllabus/ruby/section-two/method.md

 puts name # output: Foo
 ```

-However, we can able to access some of the data if passed as parameter.
+However, we are able to access some of the data if passed as parameter.

 ```ruby
 languages = ['Ruby', 'C', 'Python', 'Go']